-The EUTL is an electronic database managed by the European Commission that records all transactions of European Union Allowances (EUAs), Certified Emissions Reductions (CERs), and Emissions Reduction Units (ERUs) carried out under the EU ETS, including the allocation and surrendering of allowances, but also all trades taking place between market participants.
+The EUTL is an electronic database managed by the European Commission that records all transactions of European Union Allowances (EUAs), Certified Emissions Reductions (CERs), and Emissions Reduction Units (ERUs) carried out under the EU ETS, including the allocation and surrendering of allowances, but also all trades taking place between market participants and can be downloaded free of charge from http://ec.europa.eu/environment/ets/.
 Due to the delay with which the data is published (previously five years, now three) and the substantial work involved in cleaning and augmenting the dataset (see also Jaraite et al. 2013), we employ data covering the whole first trading period (January 2005 - April 2008).
-April is chosen as an endpoint to the period as companies have to submit the allowances required for the previous year by the end of April of the following year, which results in a true-up period at the end of the first trading period (January 2008).
-A further reason for focusing on this timeframe in the context of the data analysis is that trading volumes recorded during the second trading period (in particularly in 2009 and 2010) are distorted due to the large-scale VAT carousel fraud that took place mainly in the spot market for EUAs (Frunza and Guegan 2011; Wei and Betz 2016).
+April is chosen as an endpoint to the period as companies have to submit the allowances required for the previous year by the end of April of the following year, which results in a true-up period at the end of the first trading period (January 2008 to the end of April 2008).
+A further reason for focusing on this timeframe in the context of the data analysis is that trading volumes recorded during the second trading period (in particularly in 2009 and 2010) are distorted due to the large-scale VAT carousel fraud that took place mainly in the spot market for EUAs (Frunza and Guegan 2011).